wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.1.4.1 fixes an issue with the [wpmem_field] shortcode from the 3.1.4 update.
+WP-Members 3.1.4.2 addresses an issue with loading the PayPal extension from the 3.1.4 update.
 WP-Members 3.1.4 is primarily a feature update (see changelog).
 Minimum WP version is 3.6.

 == Screenshots ==